kuanglab/GraphTucker/README.md

 # GraphTucker

 GraphTucker is a tool for discovering spatial components in spatial transcriptomics data using high-order analysis.
 GraphTucker is based on a graph-guilded Tucker Tensor Decomposition model optimized by a multiplicative updating algorithm for nonnegative decompoisition [^1].
+The preprint and the supplementary document are available [here](https://github.com/kuanglab/GraphTucker/tree/main/document).

 # An example of running GraphTucker on a mouse embryo Stereo-seq dataset and visualizing the resulting components